Michigan Department of State Police v. Sitz

 Michigan Dept. of State Police v.
 Sitz, 496 U.S. 444 (1990), was a United States Supreme Court case involving the constitutionality of police sobriety checkpoints.
 The Court held 6-3 that these checkpoints met the Fourth Amendment standard of "reasonable search and seizure."
+However, upon remand to the Michigan Supreme Court, that court held that the checkpoints nonetheless violated the Michigan constitution and remain prohibited.

 Background

 In the state of Michigan, the state police adopted the practice of using random sobriety checkpoints to catch drunk drivers.
 A group of Michigan residents sued on the grounds that their Fourth Amendment rights prohibiting unreasonable search and seizure were being violated.